Fischer-L/FirefoxTech/README.md

        // This says the default button is the right-most button Services.prompt.BUTTON_POS_0_DEFAULT;

-     // The button 1 and 2 are system button so just set null var btnLabels = [ "Button 0 Label", null, null ];
+     // The button 1 and 2 use system button labels so just set null var btnLabels = [ "Button 0 Label", null, null ];

      // If no checkbox, set to null